fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 $ minikube dashboard // Open the browser

 // One step more to expose the service because of menikube
-// User this URL to access the application
+// Use this URL to access the application
 $ minikube service demo-deploy
 {% endhighlight %}